McJones/AGLCLaTeX/README.md

 The decision to create an entirely new style from scratch was due to the complexity of the AGLC.
 None of the existing styles was particularly suitable to modify, and while I could have built upon one and _heavily_ modified it, it seemed easier to simply take full control.
 This allowed me to learn the workings of Biblatex in some considerable detail.
 Additionally, as far as I could tell, Will was the only other person to attempt this and publish the result, but he was working with version 2 of the AGLC rather than version 3 (and there have been significant changes and expansions), and did not attempt a 'complete' solution.

 *Note, this is the opinion of the code's original author, McJones.
 The current maintainers of the code differ wildly on the relative merits of the AGLC3.
-Regardless, standards are standards...
+Regardless, the only thing worse than an imperfect standard is multiple imperfect standards...

 ## Contents